 - Complete any treatment ordered by the court

-Terms of Probation
+Length of Probation

-The court generally requires that treatment be completed through a court-approved, certified provider.
+If treatment is ordered, Treatment Court generally requires that treatment be completed through a court-approved, certified provider.